sugandhiakula/InfiniteQuoteList/README.md

 # InfiniteQuoteList

-A simple infinitely scrollable list of random quotes by famous people.
+An infinitely scrollable list of random quotes by famous people.

 A simple project that uses two APIs: